-Summers are the warmest time of year in Baldwin County, with the daily average temperature in august at 83°f and an average of 20.5 days per year with temperatures reaching 90°f.
-Winters are generally much cooler and less stable.
-January has a daily average temperature of 51.0°f, although in most years there is at least one day (average 9.9) where the high remains at or below freezing.
-The record high for the NWS station in Robertsdale is 104°f August 5, 1947, while the record low is 3°f on January 22, 1985.
+Summers are the warmest time of year in Baldwin County, with the daily average temperature in August at 83°F and an average of 20.5 days per year with temperatures reaching 90°F. Winters are generally much cooler and less stable.
+January has a daily average temperature of 51.0°F, although in most years there is at least one day (average 9.9) where the high remains at or below freezing.